take0a/dbt-fusion/README.md

 ```

 # License
-dbt Fusion is a monorepo and contains more than one License.
+The dbt Fusion engine is a monorepo and contains more than one License.
 Most code is licensed under ELv2.
 For more, please see our [licenses](LICENSES.md) section.

 # Acknowledgments
 *To the dbt community:* dbt the tool & dbt Labs the company would not be here without the incredible community of authors, contributors, practitioners, and enthusiasts. dbt Fusion is an evolution of that work & stands on the shoulders of what has come before.